artefactual-labs/weblate-migration-scripts/README.md

 This repository contains scripts to migrate translations to and from Artefactual projects (currently only AtoM).

+The **Quick start** section provides basic setup and usage information while subsequent sections go into more detail about how things work.

 Examples in this README file use the `$` character to indicate a command-line prompt.